thinkful-ei17/listful-demo/README.md

 - Require() and destructure syntax
 - Require() module and use dot syntax to access methods

+- Create `config.js` and create PORT variable
+- Require `config.js` destructure PORT and update `app.listen(PORT...`

 Also find small demos on
 - scratch/object-destructuring.js
 - scratch/object-property-shorthand.js

+# W3 Wednesday - RESTful APIs and Express Router

+Create a `db` folder
+- Add simDB (sync mode)
+- Move `data` array of objects to `items.json`

+In scratch
+- Create a file named `simDB-exercises.js`
+- Run `nodemon scratch/simDB-exercises.js`
+- Exercise simDB by running find, findById, findByIdAndUpdate etc...

+In server.js
+- Cleanup demo code from previous version
+- Require `simDB` and `items.json` and `initialize()`
+- Update or create endpoints for:
+  - Retrieve list of items `.get('/items, ...)`
+  - Retrieve single items `.get('/items/:id, ...)`
+  - Create an item `.post('/items, ...)`
+  - Update an item `.put('/items/:id, ...)`
+  - Delete an item `.delete('/items/:id, ...)`

+In public
+- Update client to use new endpoints
+- Update render method to add an input tag, and check and delete buttons
+-

 curl -X GET http://localhost:8080/items